Expressways of Japan: Features

 Variable speed limit signs used on expressways.
 Sign on the left denotes the limit for heavy trucks, motor vehicles with a trailer and three-wheelers; however, the speed limit for a heavy truck is since April 2024 raised from 80 to 90 km/h.

 Most Japanese expressways are dual carriageways with 2-3 lanes per side, while in rural areas are constructed as undivided two-lane expressway.
 Two-lane expressway sections are built to a standard that allows for the addition of another parallel carriageway in the future.

-The default speed limit is 70 km/h (approximately 43.5 mph) on a two-lane expressways, but 80 km/h (approximately 49.71 mph) if it is divided by a cable barrier.
-The speed limit is also always 80 km/h for a motor vehicle with a trailer and a three-wheeler, and also for trucks with a GVWR over 8 t and maximum load over 5 t, before April 2024, when the speed limit for heavy trucks was raised from 80 to 90 km/h (approximately 55.92341 mph).
-Otherwise, the speed limit on a divided expressway is (unless a lower speed is posted) 120 km/h (approximately 74.6 mph), except for a bus with a GVWR over 3.5 t, which is speed limited to 100 km/h (approximately 62.14 mph), and a truck with a GVWR over 3.5 t and maximum 8 t, which is also speed limited to 100 km/h.
+The default speed limit is 70 km/h (approximately 45 mph) on a two-lane expressways, rising to 80 km/h (approximately 50 mph) on two-lane roads divided by a cable barrier.
+The speed limit on a divided expressway is 120 km/h (approximately 75 mph) unless a lower speed limit is posted.

+Buses with a GVWR over 3.5 t and trucks with a GVWR between 3.5 t and 8 t are limited to 100 km/h (approx. 62 mph) even where a higher limit applies to other vehicle types.
+Similarly, a maximum speed limit of 80 km/h always applies to a motor vehicle with a trailer and three-wheeled vehicles.
+This limit also applied to trucks with a GVWR over 8 t and maximum load over 5 t, until April 2024, when the speed limit for heavy trucks was raised from 80 to 90 km/h (approximately 55 mph).
+Vehicles that are unable to reach a speed over 50 km/h (approx. 30 mph), such as tractors or mopeds, are not permitted on an expressway.

-Vehicles unable to reach a speed over 50 km/h (31.06856 mph), such as a tractor or moped, are not permitted on an expressway.
-Variable speed limits are also in effect on most expressways and speeds are temporarily reduced due to adverse driving conditions.
+Variable speed limits are also in effect on most expressways and speeds are temporarily reduced when adverse driving conditions are present.

 Many rest facilities such as parking areas (usually only with toilets or small shops) and service areas (usually with many more amenities such as restaurants and gas stations) serve travellers along national expressways.